harryheros/OsNova/README.md

 ## Data Loss Warning

-This tool will completely erase the primary disk and reinstall the operating system.
+> ⚠️ This tool will completely erase the primary disk and reinstall the operating system.
+>

-All existing data on the target disk will be permanently destroyed.
+> All existing data on the target disk will be permanently destroyed.
+>

-Do not run it on any machine unless you fully understand the consequences.
+> Do not run it unless you fully understand the consequences.

 ---